slcorp/RTView-LightStreamer/README.md

 *node rtview_lightstreamer_feed*

-	This will start the node script which subscribes to a few LightStreamer topics and pushes the data into the RTView data server, which was set up in the previous section.
+	This will start the node script which subscribes to LightStreamer's Stock Demo and pushes the data into the RTView data server, which was set up in the previous section.